starship/starship/docs/zh-CN/config/README.md

 ## Dotnet

-The `dotnet` module shows the relevant version of the [.NET Core SDK](https://dotnet.microsoft.com/) for the current directory. 如果当前目录已被绑定了一个版本的 SDK，则显示被帮定的版本。 否则此组件将显示最新安装的 SDK 版本。
+The `dotnet` module shows the relevant version of the [.NET Core SDK](https://dotnet.microsoft.com/) for the current directory.
+If the SDK has been pinned in the current directory, the pinned version is shown.
+Otherwise the module shows the latest installed version of the SDK.

 By default this module will only be shown in your prompt when one or more of the following files are present in the current directory: